boazbk/tcs/lec_06_loops.md

 > # {.remark title="High level points about configurations" #configdetails}
-For the sake of completeness, we will describe below precisely how  configurations of NAND++ programs and the next-step function are defined.
+For the sake of completeness, we will describe below precisely how  configurations of NAND-TM programs and the next-step function are defined.
 However, the details are as important as the high level points, which are the following:
 A configuration encodes all the information of the state of the program at a given step in the computation, including the values of all variables (both the Boolean variables and the special index variable `i`) and the current line number that is to be executed.
 The next step function of a program $P$ updates that configuration by computing one line of the program, and updating the value of the variable that is assigned a value in this program.